floydhub/floyd-docs/docs/guides/data/mounting_data.md

   1. The name of the dataset you want to mount.
   2. A name for the folder where the data will be accessible to your code during the job, we call this the "mount point".
 You can give this folder (mount point) any name you want.
-Don't precede this name with a forward slash `/`.

 These two things are separated by a `:` with no spaces.
 Here's the syntax: